Mustazir/GameGlance-Client/README.md

-# **PlayLog**
+# **GameGlance**
 **[Live Website URL](https://gameglance-18dab.firebaseapp.com/)**

 ---

 ## **About**
-**PlayLog** is the ultimate platform for gamers to share, explore, and review games.
-Whether you’re looking for trending reviews or a personalized watchlist, PlayLog offers everything in a stylish black-and-red theme.
+**GameGlance** is the ultimate platform for gamers to share, explore, and review games.
+Whether you’re looking for trending reviews or a personalized watchlist, GameGlance offers everything in a stylish black-and-red theme.

 ---